Broken Nose Compensation | Nose Injury Claims And Payouts

 How Long It Takes To Get Nose Injury Compensation

 There is no set timeframe on how long any personal injury claim takes.
-Each claim is assessed individually and influenced by a number of factors.
-These factors can include:
+Each claim is assessed individually and influenced by a number of factors, including:

 • Whether or not the defendant admits liability straight away.